 Robert had full faith and confidence that Dr. Riggenbach would be able to treat his finger tumor and get him back to normal functioning.
 “Right from the beginning, I knew I made the right decision,” says Robert.
 “And that was confirmed when I had my first appointment.”

-What to Expect from Hand Tumor Removal Surgery
+What Should Patients Expect from Hand Tumor Removal Surgery?

 Surgery is normally the most successful treatment for removing a tumor from the hand, and the procedure can often be done on an outpatient basis.